 If you prefer to bake your bread at night, begin your dough the previous evening.
-The dough will ferment twice for 10-12 hours, with only a few minutes of work in between fermenting.
+The dough will ferment twice with only a few minutes of work in between fermenting.

 MIXING THE DOUGH

 I used sprouted spelt flour for this recipe, but any spelt flour will do.
-I cut it with some all purpose flour since AP flour has a lower gluten content than bread flour, which makes it easier to digest.
+I cut it with some bread flour for added structure.
 Add salt to the flours and mix together.
 Then the honey, water (room temp), and sourdough starter.

 A stand mixer is not necessary, and it might be trickier to use one for this recipe because the batch is too big for a standard mixer.
-You can actually use the beater attachment or a wooden spoon to mix the dough by hand.
 You can certainly knead the dough for about two minutes by hand, but we are going for a gentler gluten structure that is easy to digest, so it’s not necessary.

 Once your dough has come together, we are going to give it a “fold“.
 This will naturally help strengthen the structure of the bread without making it tough.
 As you can see below, stretch and overlap the left and right sides toward the center.